Behaviourism vs Constructivism: A Teacher's Guide

 Behaviourism and constructivism appear different yet work together in classrooms.
 (Skinner, 1974; Piaget, 1972) Learners benefit from both approaches, despite theoretical differences.

 Practise matters, both agree.
 Behaviourists want learners to practise right answers to form habits.
-Constructivists want learners to practise using ideas to build understanding (Piaget, 1936).
-Different methods need engagement and repetition, as Brown et al. (2007) note.
+Constructivists want learners to practise using ideas to build understanding (Piaget, 1952).
+Different methods need engagement, retrieval and spacing, as Brown, Roediger and McDaniel (2014) explain.

 Both recognise that feedback accelerates learning.
 A behaviourist uses feedback as a consequence that shapes behaviour ("correct, well done").
 A constructivist uses it as information that helps you refine your model ("that's an interesting attempt, but let's think about why it didn't work").
 Same feature, different frame.